Metaphysicist0/Metaphysicist0.github.io/_pages/about.md

 Hi!
 I am Tian-Liang Yao, an undergraduate majoring in Automation at the Department of Control Science and Engineering, [College of Electronics and Information Engineering](https://see.tongji.edu.cn/) at [Tongji University](https://www.tongji.edu.cn/), guided by Prof. [Peng Qi](https://cse.tongji.edu.cn/6b/68/c15581a158568/page.htm).

 My research aims to discover how Artificial Intelligence (AI) aids the field of healthcare.
-Currently, I mainly focus on three major applications: surgical robotics, medical image processing, and bioinformatics.
+Currently, I mainly focus on three major applications: intelligent medical robotics, medical image processing, and bioinformatic analysis.
 I seek to streamline and improve clinical workflows through technology.

-I am equally fascinated by Brain-Computer Interfaces (BCI) and other frontier technologies like soft robotics and continuum robotics (for their interesting shape and functions).
 I aspire to explore all of these areas through research in the years ahead, gaining exciting and valuable insights and making meaningful contributions.

 Reach me at yaotianliang2003@gmail.com if you want to discuss research ideas or work together with me.
 Welcome!!!